 We rolled the study out to adults first, which makes sense because kids are our most vulnerable population.
 However, kids stand to benefit the most.
 Their burden of living with the disease and its complications is greater than for adults.
 We are now testing devices for kids as young as age 2, but this will likely take another few years.

 Meanwhile, we are part of a large-scale study examining the effects of diabetes on the developing brain, starting with children diagnosed with diabetes at a young age and following them through puberty.
 We want to see how cognition and structure of the brain are affected by diabetes.
 The rationale is that, historically, clinicians have been primarily concerned about low blood sugar levels, and have set very conservative blood sugar targets.
 As a consequence, many children have had too much exposure to high blood sugar levels, which, as we are learning, may also be bad for the brain.

 What was Yale’s role with the development of this device?

 Yale has long been a pioneer in the field of diabetes care and research.
 The first insulin pump was tested here in 1979 during a clinical trial.
-Yale Medicine’s Robert Sherwin, MD, and William Tamborlane, MD, were both on that trailblazing team.
+Yale Medicine’s William Tamborlane, MD, was on that trailblazing team.

 Dr. Tamborlane recruited me to Yale in 2002 and, along with industry partners and researchers at other academic centers, we began working on a project to develop the artificial pancreas, which drew support from the JDRF.
 A number of studies and clinical trials at Yale and other institutions followed, paving the way for last week’s device debut.